 The Company has foreign currency forward agreements that are designated as cash flow hedges to hedge a portion of forecasted inventory purchases denominated in foreign currencies.
-The notional amount of those derivatives is \$11,185,000 and all contracts mature by March 31, 2020.
-From its March 31, 2019 balance of AOCL, the Company expects to reclassify approximately \$1,000 out of AOCL during the next 12 months based on the underlying transactions of the sales of the goods purchased.
+The notional amount of those derivatives is \$8,422,000 and all contracts mature by December 31, 2020.
+From its March 31, 2020 balance of AOCL, the Company expects to reclassify approximately \$264,000 out of AOCL during the next 12 months based on the underlying transactions of the sales of the goods purchased.

 The Company's policy is to maintain a capital structure that is comprised of 50-70% of fixed rate long-term debt and 30-50% of variable rate long-term debt.
 The Company has two interest rate swap agreements in which the Company receives interest at a variable rate and pays interest at a fixed rate.
 These interest rate swap agreements are designated as cash flow hedges to hedge changes in interest expense due to changes in the variable interest rate of the senior secured term loan.
-The amortizing interest rate swaps mature by December 31, 2023 and have a total notional amount of \$197,160,000 as of March 31, 2019.
+The amortizing interest rate swaps mature by December 31, 2023 and had a total notional amount of \$158,490,000 as of March 31, 2020.
 The effective portion of the changes in fair values of the interest rate swaps is reported in AOCL and will be reclassified to interest expense over the life of the swap agreements.
-The ineffective portion was not material and was recognized in the current period interest expense.
-From its March 31, 2019 balance of AOCL, the Company expects to reclassify approximately \$565,000 out of AOCL, and into interest expense, during the next 12 months.
+From its March 31, 2020 balance of AOCL, the Company expects to reclassify approximately \$1,066,000 out of AOCL, and into interest expense, during the next 12 months